 I was the co-founder and first developer of Ukraine Take Shelter, a refugee housing site with tens of thousands of volunteer hosts.

 I was interviewed by KTLA on June 3, 2019 to discuss my programming experiences after being chosen as an Apple WWDC scholarship winner.

 On January 31, 2018, Google announced the winners of their Google Code-in competition.
 I was chosen for my contributions to the Zulip open-source project.

+I created a website for my ASB election campaign, including a multiplayer game, Snapchat filters, and campaign videos.
 The website requires users to sign in with their Chadwick accounts, so I've created a demo video that can be viewed by anyone.